-SHARE MAT will ensure that it informs you on 'mandatory' and 'non mandatory' data collection, the consequences of not providing mandatory information and the choices you have as a data subject.
+SHARE MAT will ensure that it informs you about 'mandatory' and 'non mandatory' data collection, the consequences of not providing mandatory information and the choices you have as a data subject.

-8. How we store your data
+8. How your data is stored

-SHARE MAT ensures that all data that is stored about you is secure, safe and in line with legislation.
+SHARE MAT ensures that all data stored about you is secure, safe and in line with legislation.

-All personal data that is collected on you, as a data subject, will be stored in a secure file.
-This information is restricted in use to ensure that only those who need it have access.
-The use of the information stored within this file is restricted to the purpose that it is collected for.
+Personal data is restricted in use to ensure only those who need it have access.
+The use of the information stored is restricted to the purpose that it is collected for.